ibbles/LearningUnrealEngine/Niagara.md

 An alternative way to get a random value per particle is to use Link Inputs > Particles > MaterialRandom.

 We can create a smoother animation with UV Blending.
 Enable Sprite Renderer > Sub UV > Sub UV Blending Enabled.
 In the Material, replace the Texture Sample node with a Particle SubUV node.
 Enable Particle SubUV > Details Panel > Material Expression Particle SubUV > Blend.
 Now the Sprite Renderer/Material will load two texture samples per frame and blend between them.
 Gives a bit smoother animation, but also a kind of ghosting effect, especially where texels goes from masked to unmasked.

+### Mesh Renderer

+The size of each particle's mesh is controlled with the Mesh Scale attribute.
+The rotation of each particle's mesh is controlled with the Mesh Orientation attribute.
+The size is set by the Initialize Particle module, but the orientation is not.
+Instead we have the Initial Mesh Orientation Module, which can be added to Particle Spawn.

+Mesh Particles are made spinning by adding a Mesh Rotation Force module.
+Is accumulated, so consider placing it in Particle Spawn instead of Particle Update.
+If so, add an Apply Initial Forces as well.

+Mesh Renderer cannot use skeletal meshes, so animations must be done in different ways.
+Can create flipbook meshes, a mesh where all positions of e.g. a wing has been modeled.
+A Material with an opacity mask is used so that only one of the wing models get an on-mask.
+The mask is created using a panning texture where the Time input pin is connected to `floor(Time * 7) / n` to get  an `n`-stepped sequence from 0.0 to 1.0.
+The mask texture itself is `n-1` black texels and one white.
+Multiply the diffuse color texture's alpha channel with the panned 1/0 mask and link to Opacity Mask.

 ### Ribbon Renderer